cosmocatalano/strava-export/README.txt

 THINGS TO KNOW
 This is designed to run from the command line, and will save your files as GPX or TCX to your home (~) directory; on OS X, it's the folder that looks like a house.
 Keep in mind that this may take many gigabytes of space if you have a lot of rides.
 It might also take a long time.

+The script requires that readline() be installed with your version of PHP.
+If you encounter a "Call to undefined function readline()" error, please see this work-around: https://github.com/cosmocatalano/strava-export/issues/1#issuecomment-19875546

 Rides will be saved as their Strava activity ID.
 Not descriptive, but the best solution given the constraints.

 ON A MAC/LINUX